krisek/audioloader/README.md

 ## UPnP

-UPnP media renderers available on the network are monitored by the `discover.py`.
-It listens the traffic in the UPnP multicast group and if a new device appears, the script registers the device's capabilities and updates its availability.
-Audioloader offers rendering on devices which have been seen on the network in the last ten minutes.
-Consequently if you turn off a device it won't immediately disappear from Audioloader.
-When you turn on UPnP devices it might take some time until `discover` finds it depending on how chatty the device is on UPnP.
-(In order not to miss anything, discover initiates full discovery as well regularly.)
+UPnP media renderers available on the network are monitored by the `discover.py` daemon.
+This application listens to the traffic in the UPnP multicast group and if a new device appears, it registers the device's capabilities.
+Audioloader offers rendering on devices which have been seen on the network in the last 10 minutes.
+(Consequently, if you turn off a device it won't immediately disappear from Audioloader.)
+When you turn on a UPnP device it might take some time until `discover.py` finds it, depending on how chatty the device is on UPnP.
+(In order not to miss anything, `discover.py` initiates full UPnP discovery regularly.)

 ### Kodi & UPnP